|

 in an onslaught on the enemy that would have made General MacArthur

-group, began squeezing off shot after shot from my rusty old Daisy BB gun and
+began squeezing off shot after shot from my rusty old Daisy BB gun and the

-our nail-strewn and broken-glass-lined battlefield was already taking a major
+broken-glass-lined battlefield was already taking a major toll on the

 had been buried underground with one end leading up into the treehouse and